neondatabase/website/content/docs/integrations/hasura.md

 <source type="video/mp4" src="https://user-images.githubusercontent.com/13738772/195619191-6de246e2-a47a-4ab3-a68f-c5d793cd5bb0.mp4" />
 </video>

 Use the following instructions to connect to a new Neon database.
-The database is created for you when you connect your Hasura Cloud project to Neon.
 This connection method authenticates you from Hasura Cloud.

 1. Navigate to [Hasura Cloud](https://cloud.hasura.io/projects) and sign up or log in.
 1. On the Hasura Cloud dashboard, create a Hasura project.